getappmap/appmap-js/docs/guides/refine-appmap-data.md

 ---
 layout: docs
 title: Docs - Guides
-description: "Optimize AppMaps by refining recordings to exclude noise.
-Start with inclusive config, analyze stats, update config, create concise AppMaps."
+description: "Optimize AppMap Diagrams by refining recordings to exclude noise.
+Start with inclusive config, analyze stats, update config, create concise AppMap Diagrams."
 guides: true
-name: Refining AppMaps
+name: Refining AppMap Data
-step: 4
+step: 5
-redirect_from: [/docs/reference/refine-appmaps]
+redirect_from: [/docs/reference/refine-appmaps, /docs/guides/refine-appmaps]
 ---

-# Refining AppMaps <!-- omit in toc -->
+# Refining AppMap Data <!-- omit in toc -->

 When you initially create a client configuration, it can be hard to know what classes to include.
 Most often, you will simply select everything just to see what a recording looks like.
-The resulting AppMaps can be quite large and noisy.
+The resulting AppMap Diagrams can be quite large and noisy.
 The presence of calls to many utility methods makes it hard to understand the bigger picture.

 To refine your recordings, it's best to start with the smallest use-case that's